By Clara Alemann.

-Clara Alemann is a consultant in the Division for Gender and Diversity.
-She works on the analysis of the determinants of poverty and the integration of gender and diversity in the design and implementation of social protection studies and operations, focusing on the areas of sexual and reproductive health, conditional cash transfer programs, early childhood development, and youth at risk.
+Clara Alemann is a consultant in the Gender and Diversity Division.
+Her work focuses on analyzing the social determinants of poverty, and integrating gender and diversity into the design and implementation of social protection and health studies and projects, especially those relating to sexual and reproductive health, early childhood development, supporting at-risk young people, and conditional cash transfers.